 their observations.
 Normally observations are scheduled only when the bright Earth limb is more than 20°

-from the HST pointing direction.
+pointing direction.
 This is sufficient to eliminate serious impacts from scattered Earth light—the most severe impact will be for observers with targets in the CVZ3

 who may notice the sky background increased by a factor of 2 or 3.